Nationalism, What It Means and Its History

 Nationalism is a system created by people who believe their nation is superior to all others.
 Most often, this sense of superiority has its roots in a shared ethnicity.

 Other countries build it around a shared language, religion, culture, or set of social values.
 The nation emphasizes shared symbols, folklore, and mythology.
 Shared music, literature, and sports may further strengthen nationalism.

-Because they believe in the superiority of their shared attribute, nationalists stereotype different ethnic, religious, or cultural groups.
+Because they believe in the superiority of their shared attribute, nationalists often stereotype different ethnic, religious, or cultural groups.
 The resultant prejudice keeps their nation unified.
-Intolerance can lead to a desire to rid the country of those deemed as "other."
+Intolerance can lead to a desire to rid the country of those deemed as "different."
 In an extreme form, it can lead to ethnic cleansing and genocide.

 Nationalists work toward a self-governing state.
 Their government controls aspects of the economy to promote the nation’s self-interest.